dub-ab/OneHundredThousandaire/README.md

     (Tip: Use the mouse wheel to quickly "scroll" through large purchases)
   - You can buy a task automation manager.
 The manager will automatically start each task without you having to click the oval icon.
   - You can buy a task speed multiplier.
 Each purchase will increase the task speed by 10%.

+Upon completion, there is an option to view a graphical representation of the actions taken during gameplay.